 Modern-day Bhubaneshwar was born in 1948, after India's independence from the British.
 It was designed by German architect Otto Königsberger and was one of India's first planned cities.
 Nowadays, it's a fast-growing commercial center and emerging sporting center.
 However, Bhubaneshwar is best known for being a city of ancient temples.
 It has a very long history that can be traced back to the 3rd century BC.
 The old part of the city is fascinating, and is where most of the major temples are located.
 Undoubtedly, they're the highlight.
-Yet, there are a number of other places to visit in Bhubaneshwar that shouldn't be overlooked.
+Yet, there are many other interesting places to visit in Bhubaneshwar that shouldn't be overlooked.
 As the attractions are spread out over the city, it's best to take a tour or hire a car (or auto rickshaw) for the day to visit them.
-Here's the pick of what to see and do.
+Here's the pick of things to do.

 Bhubaneshwar's most underrated attraction, the inspiring Ekamravan Medicinal Plant Garden is not just a serene place to spend some time by the lake.
 It's hard to believe, given how lush and well manicured it is, that it used to be derelict land where people openly defecated.
 Thanks to the remarkable restoration effort of the Odisha Forest Department, it's now home to more than 200 medicinal plants.
 The garden opens at 8 a.m. and there's a nominal entry charge.
 Ekamra Walks' heritage tour ends at Ekamravan Medicinal Plant Garden.

-Head a short distance out of the city, southwest on National Highway 5, and you'll reach the rock-cut Udayagiri and Khandagiri caves.
-The caves are spread over two adjacent hills -- Udayagiri (Sunrise Hill) has 18 caves and Khandagiri has 15.
-Apparently, most of them were carved for Jain monks to live in during the reign of Emperor Kharavela, during the 1st and 2nd century BC.
-Cave number 14 (Hathi Gumpha, the elephant cave) has a 17 line inscription that he wrote.
+Head 15 minutes southwest of the city on National Highway 5, and you'll reach the rock-cut Udayagiri and Khandagiri caves.
+These caves are spread over two adjacent hills -- Udayagiri (Sunrise Hill) has 18 caves, and Khandagiri has 15.
+Apparently, most of them were carved for Jain monks to live in during the reign of Emperor Kharavela in the 1st and 2nd centuries BC.
+Cave number 14 (Hathi Gumpha, the elephant cave) has an inscription that he wrote.
 In addition to the caves, there's a Jain temple atop Khandagiri.
-If you climb up the hill, you'll be rewarded with a fine view over Bhubaneshwar.
+If you climb up the hill, you'll be rewarded with a great view over Bhubaneshwar.
 The caves are open from sunrise until sunset.
-The entrance fee is 15 rupees for Indians and 200 rupees for foreigners.
+The entrance fee is 25 rupees for Indians and 300 rupees for foreigners.
 Ekamra Walks conducts free guided walking tours of the Khandagiri hills every Saturday morning at 6.30 a.m.

 Bhubaneshwar's newest museum, the exceptional Kala Bhoomi Odisha Crafts Museum, is the state's first museum dedicated to hand-loom and handicrafts.
-The interactive museum is spread over a massive 13 acres and there are four zones with exhibitions, galleries, and workshops.
-It features outdoor display sections, with courtyards dedicated to tribal living and temple architecture.
-The museum opens at 10 a.m. (closed Mondays).
-Ekamra Walks conducts free guided walking tours of the Odisha Crafts Museum every Sunday afternoon at 3.30 p.m.
+This interactive museum is spread over a massive 13 acres.
+There are four zones with exhibitions, galleries, and workshops.
+The outdoor display sections, with courtyards dedicated to tribal living and temple architecture, are a feature.
+The museum opens at 10 a.m. daily except Mondays.
+Ekamra Walks conducts free guided walks of the Odisha Crafts Museum every Sunday afternoon at 3.30 p.m.

-Step back in Indian history to the site of the Kalinga War at Dhauli, situated by the Daya River about 8 kilometers south of Bhubaneshwar.
-The war was waged on Kalinga (now the state of Odisha) by Emperor Ashoka (who ruled much of India during the 3rd century BC) is thought to have waged a particularly bloody and destructive battle in his thirst for conquest.
-It ultimately led to Ashoka's remorse and transformation into a peaceful Buddhist.
-He installed several monuments, pillars, and stone edicts there, which can be viewed.
+About 30 minutes south of Bhubaneshwar, the open area adjoining the Dhauli Hills by the Daya River is where Emperor Ashoka (who ruled much of India during the 3rd century BC) is thought to have waged a particularly bloody and destructive battle in his thirst for conquest.
+It ultimately led to his remorse and transformation into a peaceful Buddhist.
+Ashoka installed several monuments, pillars, and stone edicts there.
 Another attraction is the white peace pagoda, built in the 1970s by Japanese monks and the Odisha government.
-It contains four huge idols of Lord Buddha along with various stone carvings.
+It contains four huge statues of Lord Buddha along with various stone carvings.
 Odisha's first sound and light show was launched at Dhauli in August 2015.
 It tells the tells the tale of the Kalinga Empire and takes place daily except Mondays.
 The English version starts at 7.35 p.m.
 (Unfortunately, the sound and light show was damaged by Cyclone Fani in May 2019.
 It's uncertain when it will restart, so do check).

 Ekamra Haat is a permanent handicraft market located on a large five acre landscaped plot at the Exhibition Ground in Bhubaneshwar.
-It was constructed along the lines of Dilli Haat, albeit on a much smaller scale.
+It was made along the lines of Delhi's Dilli Haat, albeit on a much smaller scale.
 There are about 50 shops selling paintings, hand-loom textiles, stone statues, and other products made by artisans in Odisha.
-It's a convenient place to shop (and grab a bite to eat at the snack stalls).
-It opens at 10 a.m. but some shops remain closed until later in the day.
+The market is a convenient place to shop for souvenirs (and grab a bite to eat at the snack stalls).
+It's open from 10 a.m. to 10 p.m., but some shops remain closed until later in the day.
 Entry is free.

-Odisha is renowned for its silver work, particularly Tarakasi silver filigree from Cuttack.
-If you love silver jewelry, don't miss shopping at the silver emporiums near Bhubaneshwar Railway Station.
+Odisha is famous for its silver work, particularly Tarakasi silver filigree from Cuttack.
+If you love silver jewelry, don't miss trawling the silver emporiums near Bhubaneshwar Railway Station.
 You'll find a huge range of inexpensive silver earrings, toe rings, anklets, and necklaces.
-The intricate toe ring designs are really special and unique, and often feature glittery stones or bells.
+The intricate toe ring designs are really special and unique, and often have glittery stones or bells.
 Ask the shop assistants to show you the boxes full of toe rings kept under the display counters.